Restart Endpoints Remotely

 Restarting managed endpoints in a timely manner ensures that relevant updates are delivered on time and your infrastructure remains protected against malware attacks and system vulnerabilities.

-Action1 allows you to reboot endpoints remotely – to install updates or apply patches.
-You can force reboot immediately or schedule it for a convenient time, ensuring minimal disruption for remote employees.
+Action1 allows you to reboot endpoints remotely — to install updates or apply patches.
+You can force a reboot immediately or schedule it for a convenient time, ensuring minimal disruption for remote employees.

-How Action1 Handles Reboots?
+How Action1 handles reboots?

 No Users: If no one is logged in, Action1 will proceed to reboot the system immediately without displaying any prompts.

-To restart a remote endpoint:
+To restart a remote Windows endpoint:

 - Navigate to the Endpoints page.

-Alternatively, navigate to Automations to create a reboot automation – this will help you create a workflow that ensures your endpoints get restarted according to a preset schedule.
-For more information, see Automation with Action1 .
+- Locate one or several endpoints you want to restart and select the Reboot button at the top of the endpoints list.
+Alternatively, navigate to Automations to create a reboot automation — this will help you create a workflow that ensures your endpoints get restarted according to a preset schedule.
+For more information, see Automation with Action1.

 -